 Eel is never served raw at restaurants, and it’s usually more expensive than other fish since it needs more care to cook it safely.
 The blood can also cause muscle cramps or interact with your heart in dangerous ways.

 Eel blood can come out through cooking, but it’s usually too risky to do without the proper cooking equipment.
-Instead, let it go if you happen to catch an eel while fishing.
-You won’t receive any benefits from eating it, and it can be very harmful to you!
+Instead, let it go if you catch an eel while fishing.
+You won’t receive any benefits from eating it, which can be very harmful!

-Overall, you might not run into eels as often as the other animals on this list, but they’re still fairly common creatures.
+You might not run into eels as often as the other animals on this list, but they’re still fairly common.
 You can find eels all over the globe, in all bodies of water, so you must know not to catch and eat them.

-Not all catfish species are unsafe to eat, but you need to be very careful.
+Not all catfish species are unsafe to eat, but you must be very careful.
 Catfish are another common fish, although they can be dangerous to consume.
 Typically, catfish you buy from the grocery store come from specialized farms, making them safe to enjoy.

-However, if you’re trying to survive off fish, you need to throw any catfish that you catch back into the pond.
+However, if you’re trying to survive off fish, you must throw any catfish you catch back into the pond.
 Mercury and other toxins can quickly build up in these fish’s systems.
 Plus, some species of catfish contain venom for self-defense.
 If you don’t know what species you caught, it’s best not to eat it.

 Bottom-feeding fish are much more likely to have high levels of harmful chemicals in their bodies since they live in the mud.
 They can be concentrated in the fish, making them more dangerous for you to eat.

 If you aren’t getting your catfish from a clean, reliable source, you want to avoid eating them.
-Not all catfish are harmful, but it’s better to avoid eating any fish from this common species if you can’t recognize it.
+Not all catfish are harmful, but avoiding eating fish from this common species is better if you can’t identify them.